 We only recruit academically strong, personable and ambitious people to train with Tees.
 Our trainees are a big part of the firm’s future, as they progress through their training, into qualification and beyond.
 In fact, 8 of our current partners, started their careers as trainees at Tees!

-We get a very high volume of applications, so please do apply well in advance of your intended start date.
+We receive a very high volume of applications, so please apply well before the closing date, we will respond to all applications after the closing date.

 If that sounds like you then we would like to hear from you.